What is a Parenting Plan?

 - Your child’s best interests justify changing custody.

-A parent who wants to change the “status quo” of a parenting plan must file a petition with proper service of process.
+A parent who wants to change the “status quo” of a parenting plan must file a petition and properly serve process on the other parent.
 Clark v.
 Clark, 204 So.
 3d.
 589 (Fla.
 1st DCA 2016).

 Statutory Exception to Best Interest Standard: Modification